telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Capturing Socket.IO traffic](../images/livetraffic/inspectors/socketio-inspectors.png)

-Encoded messages from a WebSocket session are automatically decoded (if possible) and presented human readable form in the inspector.
+Encoded messages from a WebSocket session are automatically decoded (if possible) and presented in human readable form in the inspector.

 ### Handshake Tab